yale-redcap/yes3-exporter/README.md

      -   In testing it took 186 seconds to export 3,272 rows and 3,079 columns to a 33MB export csv file
 -   **Enhanced data dictionary that includes metadata and data distributions**
      -   Each export is accompanied by a customized data dictionary to support data sharing
-     -   Export-specific data dictionaries can be used to drive external code generators and form the basis of basic study progress and data completion reports
+     -   Data dictionary can be used to drive external code generators and form the basis of basic study progress and data completion reports
 -   **Detailed audit for every download and export**
      -   Includes the ability to automatically send daily activity summaries to a pre-designated email address
 -   **Incorporates form-specific user export and access rights**